Center for Psychological Evaluation

 Interviews and Testing

 Based on the reason for referral and needs of the client, our staff will then develop an individually tailored battery of tests that provide a high quality and comprehensive assessment.
 A full psychological evaluation typically includes an in-depth clinical interview in addition to tests of ability/intelligence, academic achievement tests, personality tests, behavior rating scales, and various scales assessing psychopathology.
-Typically a full evaluation can range from 6 to 8 hours and is often completed over a period of two visits.
+Typically a full evaluation can range from 6 to 8 hours and is often completed over a period of two to three visits.
 Information from this evaluation provides a broad view of psychological functioning, which consists of intellectual and academic strengths and weaknesses, personality patterns, and various psychological diagnoses.

 Upon completion of testing, a complete psychological report is written where results of the evaluation are reported and explained.
 This in-depth report contains background information, test scores and interpretations, personality/behavioral functioning, and a summary with recommendations.
 This report is typically completed about three to four weeks following the final testing session.
 At this point, the client will be contacted to come to the Institute to receive the report and go over the results in an informing conference.

 The final step in the evaluation process is the informing conference.
 The informing conference is held with the client, or client’s parents if the evaluation is for a child.
-During this conference, the evaluating clinician will discuss the results of the evaluation, answer questions, and provide appropriate recommendations and referrals.
+During this conference the evaluating clinician will discuss the results of the evaluation, answer questions, and provide appropriate recommendations and referrals.
 The Director of Psychological Evaluations may periodically attend feedback sessions.

 Recommendations and Referrals